scottlamb/moonfire-nvr/guide/install.md

 changed after building.
 See below.
 (See [schema.md](schema.md) for more information.)

-The database changes and sample files directory changes require the moonfire-nvr binary to be built, so can only be done after completing the build.
+The database changes and sample file directory changes require the moonfire-nvr binary to be built, so can only be done after completing the build.
 The other settings and preparations should be done before building.
 Manual commands would look something like this: